Foreign Language & Area Studies (FLAS) Fellowships

 Summer fellowships provide students with an opportunity to undertake intensive African language study in any USDE approved program.
 In summer, the Center will offer a domestic intensive African language program in Akan/Twi, Hausa, Swahili, Wolof, Yoruba, & Zulu on the University of Florida campus as part of the African Flagship Languages Initiative Program (AFLI).
 Other languages may be approved on a case-by-case basis (summer only).

 Summer fellowships cover tuition and fees at the host institution (up to $5000) and provide a stipend of $2,500.
 Travel awards may also be available.
 The statement of purpose accompanying the application for a summer fellowship should indicate why summer study is desired and how it will contribute to the candidate’s program of study.
-Applicants must also provide specific information on the program they wish to attend, i.e. fees, contact hours, instructor qualifications, etc.
+Applicants must also provide specific information on the program they wish to attend, i.e. fees, contact hours, instructor qualifications, etc. Applicants must be a citizen or permanent resident of the United States.

 For further information or consultation, please contact: